 Pension systems around the world, whether they be social security systems or private sector arrangements, are now under more pressure than ever before.
 Significant pension reform is being considered or implemented in many countries due to:

 - their ageing populations arising from lower fertility rates and increasing life expectancies

 - a global shift towards greater individual responsbility with defined contribution plans.

 Within this global environment of change, it is important that we learn together to understand what best practices may look like, both now and into the future.
 This seventh edition of the melboune Mercer Global Pension Index presents such research and compares retirement income systems in 25 countires which encompass a diversity of pension policies and practices.

 Many of the challenges relating to ageing populations are similar, irrespective of each country’s social, political, historical or economic influences.
-Further, the policy reforms needed to alleviate these challenges are also similar and relate to pension ages, the level of funding for retirement, encouraging people to work longer and some benefit design issues that reduce leakage of benefits before retirement.
+Further, the policy reforms needed to alleviate these challenges are also similar and relate to pension ages, encouraging people to work longer, the level of funding for retirement, and some benefit design issues that reduce leakage of benefits before retirement.

+The primary objective of this research is to benchmark each country’s retirement income system using more than 40 indicators.
 An important secondary purpose is to highlight the shortcoming in each country’s system and to suggest possible areas of reform that would provide more adequate retirement benefits, increased sustainability over the longer term and/or a greater trust in the pension system.

 The Index is produced by the Australian Centre for Financial Studies and partnered with Mercer, with the Index funded by the Victorian State Government.